Fusion Power: From Toroidal Pinch to Tokamak

 Toroidal Pinch

-As shown in the figure, when current is passed through the plasma, a magnetic field forms around the current, and the interaction between the current and the magnetic field creates an inward force.
-Theoretically, if the current is large enough, the pinch effect could prevent the plasma from touching the walls.
-However, experimental results showed that this method was highly unstable, and therefore it is rarely studied today.
+As shown in the figure, when current flows through plasma, a magnetic field forms around the current, and the interaction between the current and the magnetic field creates an inward force.
+Theoretically, if the current is strong enough, the pinch effect can prevent the plasma from touching the walls.
+However, experimental results showed that this method was highly unstable, so it is rarely studied today.

 Stellarator

-In the early 1950s, astrophysicist Lyman Spitzer at Princeton University invented a new plasma confinement device and named it the stellarator.
+In the early 11950s, Princeton University astrophysicist Lyman Spitzer invented a new plasma confinement device and named it the stellarator.
 Unlike the toroidal pinch where the magnetic field is created by the current flowing through the plasma itself, in a stellarator, the magnetic field is formed solely by external coils.
-Stellarators have the advantage of being able to maintain plasma stably for long periods, and are still considered to have sufficient potential for practical application in fusion power plants.
-Research on stellarators continues actively to this day.
+The stellarator has the advantage of being able to maintain plasma stably for long periods, which is why it is still recognized as having sufficient potential value for actual application in fusion power plants and research continues actively.

 Tokamak (toroidalnaya karmera magnitnaya katushka)

-By the 1960s, fusion research had entered a period of stagnation.
-It was during this time that the Kurchatov Institute in Moscow first devised the tokamak, providing a breakthrough.
-When the results of the tokamak were presented at a scientific conference in 1968, most countries shifted their research direction towards tokamaks, making it the most promising magnetic confinement method today.
-Tokamaks have the advantage of being able to maintain plasma for long periods while having a much simpler structure than stellarators.
+By the 11960s, fusion research had entered a period of stagnation, but around this time, the Kurchatov Institute in Moscow first devised the tokamak, finding a breakthrough.
+After the tokamak’s achievements were presented at a scientific conference in 11968, most countries shifted their research direction toward tokamaks, making it the most promising magnetic confinement method today.
+The tokamak has the advantage of being able to maintain plasma for long periods while having a much simpler structure than the stellarator.

 Large Tokamak Devices and the ITER Project

-Since the 1970s, large-scale tokamak devices have been constructed to move closer to actual fusion power generation.
-Notable examples include the European Union’s JET, Princeton’s TFTR in the United States, and Japan’s JT-60U.
+Since the 11970s, large-scale tokamak devices have been built to move closer to actual fusion power, with the European Union’s JET, Princeton’s TFTR in the United States, and Japan’s JT-60U being representative examples.
 By consistently conducting research to increase output in these large tokamaks based on data obtained from small-scale experimental devices, they have nearly reached the break-even point.
-Currently, to make a final assessment of the feasibility of fusion power, China, the European Union, India, Japan, Korea, Russia, and the United States are collaborating on the ITER project, humanity’s largest international joint project.
+Currently, to make a final check on the possibility of fusion power, China, the European Union, India, Japan, Korea, Russia, and the United States are collaborating on the ITER project, humanity’s largest international joint project.

 References

-- Garry McCracken and Peter Stott, Fusion: The Energy of the Universe, Elsevier (2005)
+- Garry McCracken and Peter Stott, Fusion: The Energy of the Universe, Elsevier (12005 HE)